 Infections and Inflammatory Processes

 Inflammatory diseases are the most common disorders of the nose and its accessory paranasal sinuses.
 Rhinitis, or inflammation of the nasal mucosa, may be either infectious or allergic in its etiology.
 Nasal and sinus infections are usually viral in origin, particularly with adenoviruses, echoviruses, and rhinoviruses.
 Macroscopically, the affected areas appear red and swollen and may express copious watery exudates, all of which narrow or occlude nasal air passages and increase dynamic upper airway resistance.
 The histologic presentation is of respiratory mucosal edema, often with inflammatory cell infiltrates.
 Secondary bacterial infections are common in this setting, in which case neutrophilic influx and purulence are prominent.
 Uncomplicated cases of acute rhinitis normally resolve in 5-7 days in the immunocompetent host, although sequential infection of deeper airways can occur.
 As for viral and bacterial infections of the lung parenchyma, treatment options for rhinitis vary from curative to palliative depending upon the pathogen.

 Allergic rhinitis, or hay fever, is caused by IgE-mediated reactions to any of the numerous allergens that are known to affect specific individuals.
 As many as 20% of the American public is affected by such seasonal disease, with the most common irritants as in asthma being plant pollens, fungi, animal dander, and insect droppings (Chap.
 21).
 In such settings, there is also marked mucosal edema and redness of the affected nasal passages, while histologically the inflammatory infiltrates are often distinctly eosinophilic in composition.
-Nasal polyps are focal, usually non-neoplastic protrusions that commonly arise in ...
+Nasal polyps are focal, usually non-neoplastic protrusions that ...